-After your application is accepted, you may join available Volunteer Organizations or request new Volunteer Organizations to join the platform.
-Once you have been approved for membership by a Volunteer Organization, you may undertake volunteer activity, and log hours volunteered, which will be submitted to the Volunteer Organization for review.
+After your application is accepted, you may undertake volunteer activity, and log hours, which will be submitted to your Volunteer Organization for review.
 Upon approval, those hours will be translated into scholarship credit at a rate of $20 per hour.
+You may also request new Volunteer Organizations to join the platform.

 After June 30th of your graduating year and assuming you have accumulated at least 25 approved volunteer hours over the course of your Altruition membership, you may submit documentation to Altruition to activate disbursement of scholarship funding, which will be undertaken between Altruition and the post-secondary school to which you have been accepted.